lommaks777/pesonalisev2/.qoder/repowiki/en/content/Personalization Engine/Personalization Engine.md

 The engine implements comprehensive error handling and fallback mechanisms:

 ### User Profile Not Found
-When a user profile is not found, the system returns a fallback HTML message prompting the user to complete their survey, including a direct link to the survey form with their user ID.
+When a user profile is not found, the system returns a default template content with a survey call-to-action, rather than a generic error message.
+This ensures users receive educational content while being prompted to complete their profile.

 ### Lesson Not Found
 If the requested lesson number doesn't exist in the database, an error message is returned indicating the lesson was not found.